-When he walked through the property after the tenant had moved out, he wasn’t very impressed – it was in much worse condition that it had been when his former resident had moved in.
+When he walked through the property after the tenant had moved out, he wasn’t very impressed – it was in much worse condition than it had been when his former resident had moved in.

 But, five years had passed.

-How much of the damage and spills on the carpets, to the benchtops and on the walls could be considered wear and tear, and how much could be considered malicious damage on behalf of the tenant?
+How much of the damage and spills on the carpets, to the benchtops, and on the walls could be considered wear and tear, and how much could be considered malicious damage on behalf of the tenant?